 FHA loans

 FHA loans are non-conforming and are backed by the Federal Housing Administration.
-They offer borrowers flexible credit requirements and manageable down payments.
+They offer customers flexible credit requirements and manageable down payments.
 Although mortgage insurance is required for FHA loans, they can be a great option for those that do not qualify for a conventional loan with down payment requirement of 3.5%.

 VA loans